 I used to love Abercrombie and Hollister, because that’s what everyone wore.
 Now I think their style is always the same and the quality isn’t very good.
-Of course, I still sometimes buy clothes there, but I think I’ve become more selective, and I care less about trying to fit in.posted about 2 years ago
+Of course, I still sometimes buy clothes there, but I think I’ve become more selective, and I care less about trying to fit in.posted over 2 years ago

 When I was younger, like around eleven, I’d look at Calvin Klein and DKNY catalogues and I would tell my mom how much I’d love to wear their clothes one day.
 I barely cared about getting nice clothes in high school (since we all wore uniforms and I played sports).

 Today, I don’t see myself wearing CK or DKNY or anything too fancy.
 I still love my brands (like Topshop, Zara, Forever 21, Asos, Dorothy Perkins), and I’ve seen more expensive brands.
 I never buy anything full price, not unless it’s just around 50 bucks.
-I also go for streetwise RTW, those I can buy for as much as $5 – $10 from online stores and departments stores. :)posted about 2 years ago
+I also go for streetwise RTW, those I can buy for as much as $5 – $10 from online stores and departments stores. :)posted over 2 years ago

 Honestly in high school I went to a school that had uniforms (and very ugly ones at that) but fashion wasn’t really of great importance to me.
-I would say that my personal style didn’t start to develop until I started college (especially in the realm of stores that I love shopping at) and my style has definitely changed and evolved over the years.posted about 2 years ago
+I would say that my personal style didn’t start to develop until I started college (especially in the realm of stores that I love shopping at) and my style has definitely changed and evolved over the years.posted over 2 years ago

 In high school I wasn’t into clothes at all.
 I didn’t enjoy shopping because I didn’t know what I was looking for or how to determine what would look good on me or with other pieces in my wardrobe, and I mostly just wore graphic tees or the printed t-shirts I got from school sports and activities with jeans or a couple skirts I liked.
-It wasn’t until sometime in college I starting paying more attention to fit, texture, and color and developing a sense of what looked good together and flattered my body.posted about 2 years ago
+It wasn’t until sometime in college I starting paying more attention to fit, texture, and color and developing a sense of what looked good together and flattered my body.posted over 2 years ago

 Thanks to everyone for their responses!
 I never went to a school that required uniforms, so I didn’t even think about how that might affect me.
 It was very interesting reading all your experiences.

 @cynchmolina I was totally like that too.
 Calvin Klein was the first designer that registered with me.
 I really wanted to dress like Blossom when I was really young.
-I wanted a big floppy hat with a flower on it!posted about 2 years ago
+I wanted a big floppy hat with a flower on it!posted over 2 years ago

 Im almost 40 years old, and have always been into fashion since I was a very small girl.